 Seed money: Grants to organizations to start, establish, or initiate new projects or organizations; includes salaries and other operating expenses.
 Also referred to as start-up funds.

 Sponsorships: Usually associated with corporate grantmakers, contributions to organizations combined with a public endorsement of the organization by the grantmaker's sponsoring company or support of charitable events.
-Grantmaker file only.

 Student aid: Grants to educational institutions and educational support organizations for student aid, including grants, loans, or scholarships.
 The donee then distributes the funds to individuals through their own programs.
-Grants file only.

 Technical assistance: Operational or management assistance given to nonprofit organizations.
 It can include fundraising assistance, budgeting and financial planning, program planning, legal advice, marketing, and other aids to management.
 Assistance might be offered directly by a foundation or corporate staff member, or be offered in the form of a grant to pay for the services of an outside consultant.
 Might be used interchangeably with Management development/capacity building.

 Use of facilities: Rent-free office space for temporary periods, dining and meeting space, telecommunications services, mailing services, transportation services, or computer services donated to organizations.
-Grantmaker file only.

 See other Knowledge Base articles related to this topic: